-Metropolitan Interceptor Sewer Contamination with PCB's

-Polychlorinated biphenyl (PCB) contamination has been identified in the District's Polychlorinated biphenyl (PCB) contamination has been identified in the District's Basin H sewer near Capitol Drive and directly proximate to an abandoned die casting facility with heavy PCB contamination.
-PCBs are present in the sewer at levels greater than 50 parts per million, causing the District to be regulated by the United States Environmental Protection Agency ("U.S. EPA") under the Toxic Substances Control Act ("TSCA").
-The area for proposed remediation extends from Capitol Drive to downtown.
-The District submitted a Risk Based Work Plan to the U.S. EPA for the remediation of Basin H, which was approved in December 2015.
-The cost to implement this Work Plan is estimated to be between \$2.5 million and \$3.9 million.
+Metropolitan Interceptor Sewer Contamination with PCB's Polychlorinated biphenyl (PCB) contamination with pcB's Basin H sewer near Capitol Drive.
+The sewer is directly downstream of an abandoned die casting facility with heavy PCB contamination.
+PCBs are present in the sewer at levels greater than 50 parts per million, triggering regulation by the United States Environmental Protection Agency ("U.S. EPA") under the Toxic Substances Control Act.
+The area for proposed remediation extends for roughly 8,000 linear feet (1.5 miles).
+The District has submitted a Risk Based Work Plan, which U.S. EPA has approved for the remediation of Basin H. The estimated cost to implement the Work Plan is between \$2.5 and \$3.8 million.
+The District has notified its insurance carriers of this liability, and expects this to be a covered liability.
 PCB contamination has also been identified in a sewer running under Mitchell Park at levels exceeding 50 parts per million.
 The PCB contamination at this site is limited to a length of sewer less than 1000 feet in length.
 The District does not have an estimated cost for remediation, but anticipates that it will be less than the cost to remediate the Basin H site.
-The District has notified its insurance carrier of this liability.
+The District has notified its insurance carrier of this liability. carrier of this liability.